awai54st/LUTNet/README.md

-# LUTNet: Rethinking Inference in FPGA Soft Logic
+# LUTNet

 ## Repo organisation

 The repo contains two versions of LUTNet.

 * __Unrolled LUTNet__: Operators in convolutional layers are mapped to FPGA resources with one-to-one LUT binding.
 No BRAM is consumed for weight storage as weights are hardened in LUT configuration masks.
 Details can be found in our paper _LUTNet: Rethinking Inference in FPGA Soft Logic_.
 * __Tiled LUTNet__: Operators are tiled and reused, trading off area efficiency for resource savings.
 BRAMs are consumed for weight storage.
+Details can be found in our article _LUTNet: Learning FPGA Configurations for Highly Efficient Neural Network Inference_.

 ## Prerequisites